hushell/pmf_cvpr22/README.md

 This goes into a single `h5` file for each domain.
 E.g., `cu_birds/val_ep120_img128.h5`.
 This is to remove randomness in validation.

 ### CDFSL
-The purpose of this benchmark is to evaluate model trained on Mini-ImageNet (source domain) by cross-domain meta-test tasks.
+The purpose of this benchmark is to evaluate how model trained on Mini-ImageNet (source domain) performs on cross-domain meta-test tasks.
-So we only need to download the [target datasets (domains)](https://github.com/yunhuiguo/CVPR-2021-L2ID-Classification-Challenges#target-domains), and extract the files into `./data/`.
+So we only need to download the [target domains](https://github.com/yunhuiguo/CVPR-2021-L2ID-Classification-Challenges#target-domains), and extract the files into `./data/`.
 You'll need to have these 4 sub-folders:
 ```
 ./data/ChestX